Program and Information

 Chicago, IL

-Why?
 Our aim is to encourage research into the quality and credibility of peer review and scientific publication, to establish the evidence base on which scientists can improve the conduct, reporting, and dissemination of scientific research.

 The Congress embraces a wide range of disciplines, including biomedicine, health and life sciences, applied sciences, basic sciences, physical and chemical sciences, mathematics, computer sciences, engineering, economics, and social sciences as well as new and emerging disciplines.

-Information for Sponsors and Exhibitors
+Information about Sponsors and Exhibitors is available here.

 PRC Chicago